Core Questions

 A priori test of rattling

-How do we know for a given system if we should use Rattling or not?
 Is it possible to use some simple measurements of the system to a priori know the success or failure of rattling to predict a system’s steady-state distribution?

 Connections to other frameworks

-How does the Rattling framework relate to other frameworks on non-equilibrium steady-states and self-organization?
+How does the rattling framework relate to other frameworks on nonequilibrium steady-states and self-organization?